She doesn’t do a lot of interviews. TMZ keeps reaching out. She ignores them.

 Friday nights were spent hanging out at bars with her sorority sisters (Alpha Chi Omega).
 Or maybe at Acapulco’s.
 Or maybe just back in someone’s apartment with Hungry Howie’s.

 She posed for a Plainsman photo spread on gameday fashion her sophomore year.
-She worked at one of the boutiques downtown for a little while.
-(Speaking of Auburn boutiques– her Bachelor wardrobe was sponsored, in part, by Therapy.)
+She worked at one of the boutiques downtown for a little while; her “Bachelor” wardrobe was actually sponsored, in part, by Therapy.
 She went to games.

 Best of all, she went to Italy.